 Here is a fact – the web drives product sales.
 A recent study revealed that 81% of web users research online before making big purchases.
 The internet proves to be the first choice for getting relevant information in terms of products and the companies that market them.
-With an increase in the percentage of people trusting the internet for product and company information, it is essential to have an e-commerce store that is optimized to provide proper product information that people are looking for.
+With an increase in the percentage of people trusting the internet for product and company information, it is essential to have an e-commerce store that is optimized to provide the proper product information that people are looking for.

 You have your e-commerce store already set up and you have been waiting patiently for your first sales.
 However, as the days went by it seems that your store has lots of views but no conversions.
 Why is this so?